types of paint

 Choosing Your Colour Palette

-Once you’ve narrowed your colour options and have two or three potential winners, ask for sample paint pots to test at home.
-Next, grab some A4 paper and apply two coats of each colour.
-Once dry, Blu-Tac them to your wall to see what the colours look like in different lighting.
+Once you’ve narrowed down your colour options and have two or three potential winners, ask for sample paint pots to test at home.

-• When choosing your colour palette, consider the rooms visible to one another.
-Take a walk through your house and see which spaces you can see from each room.
+• Consider rooms visible to one another.
+I.e. walk through your house and see which spaces are visible from each room.

-• If swatches don’t help you visualise the room in a particular colour, technology is your friend!
-Dulux has an excellent Visualiser app that uses augmented reality to show you what your room would look like in a specific colour.
+• Technology is a great option if swatches don’t help you visualise your room in a particular colour.
+Dulux has an excellent Visualiser app that uses augmented reality to show you what your room will look like in a specific colour.

 How Much Paint Do You Need?